danielabrasilva/recommendations_with_IBM/README.md

 ### Project Descriptions

-The project is divided in four parts:
+The project is divided in five parts:

  1. Exploratory Data Analysis